National identification card (Taiwan): Usage

 Chinese name, and (Minguo calendar) date of birth.
 The back of the card contains more detailed information, including the person's registered address where official correspondence is sent, as well as the names of his/her legal ascendant(s).
 If the person moves, he/she must re-register at a municipal office (戶政事務所).

 Unlike the Republic of China passport which can be issued overseas at Taipei Economic and Cultural Offices and ROC embassies and consulates, the National Identification Card is only issued in Taiwan at district, municipal, and township offices.
 Male dual passport holders who register for household registration and the Identification Card also become eligible for military conscription within the Republic of China, unless the person has overseas resident status (僑居身分).

 Possession of the Identification Card is required to obtain the People's Republic of China's Taiwan Compatriot Permit for entry into Mainland China.
 Most countries granting visa-free entry for ROC passport holders require that the passport holder also possess a National Identification Card.
 Those without National Identification Cards (e.g. "unregistered nationals") will have the National Identification Card field blank in their passports.

+Format

-Identity card number
+Uniform identification number

+The uniform identification number (統一編號 (Tǒngyī Biānhào, Thóng-it Pian-hō)) is a unique number issued to every individual who are citizen or foreign residents of Taiwan (with National identification card or Resident certificate).
+The government started to issue ID numbers to citizens since Apr 1, 1965.
+The same format of ID number are also issued to foreign residents since Jan 2, 2021.

-Every citizen (and every foreign resident on their Resident Certificate) has a unique ID number.
-A valid National Identification number consists of one letter and nine digits.
-The initial letter depends on the place of one's first household registration for citizens and the city where one first registered residence for foreign residents.
-The first digit depends on sex; 1 for male citizens, 2 for female citizens, 8 for male foreign residents, and 9 for female foreign residents.
-The last digit is a checksum.
+A valid uniform identification number consists of one (1) English letter and nine (9) numerical digits.
+The initial English letter is an administrative division identifier, the first numerical digit is sex and nationality identifier, and the last (ninth) numerical digit is a checksum.

-The letter usage is as follows:
+The initial English letter refers to the place of a citizen's first household registration or a foreign resident's first residence registration.

+The first digit refers to the individual's sex and nationality:

+Photographs

+In 2023, the Taiwan Ministry of the Interior banned the use of mirror photos on national identification cards.

+eID

+In May 2019, the Taiwan Government announced the “New eID – the Issue of Next Generation National ID Card Scheme” (“Scheme”) to change the format of national ID cards to a digital format (“eID cards”).
+In 2023, the court of Taiwan discussed litigation on the issue and the Taiwan government subsequently postponed moving to the new digital format.